 To avoid that, you should test your email lists to see how engaged your users are.
 You can even take your strategy to the next level, allowing recipients to choose how often they want to get your emails.
 This way, you will be able to understand their needs and ensure they stay engaged without boring them to death.

 We’ve sent out over one million cold emails, which have generated tens of millions in closed sales for our B2B.
 Today we would like to share with you the best-case practices we’ve learned, and how you can use them to effectively sell your product or service via email.

 Though these work best when selling to other businesses, the principles can still be applied to any sales email you send.

 DON’T Send Mass Emails

-Another thing that most companies do – especially if they have a list of one or two thousand contacts to reach out to, is writing what they think is an awesome template, and “blast” it out to everyone on the list.
+Another thing that most companies do – especially if they have a list of one or two thousand contacts to reach out to, is write what they think is an awesome template and “blast” it out to everyone on the list.
 Doing that is a fantastic way to get your domain marked as spam.

 DO Research Each And Every Prospect